- The Vines Inquiry

 Part 19: Blevin

-AKA - Tragic 'n spooky past
+AKA - Who doesn't have a tragic 'n spooky past?

 Previously in the Vines Inquiry— Harlow rescued Frank was his family’s wire trap.
 Free, the pair was able to see what Richard Vines had hidden in his desk draw: an old film reel titled “Big Rick ‘77.”
 With no other leads into what Frank’s parents are doing, he and Harlow headed out into the blizzard to investigate further.